overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 # Talk Outline

 Refactoring is **NOT** moving lines of code around with IDE shortcuts.
-Let's checkout its definition from the person who authored an entire book about it.
+Let's checkout the [definition](https://refactoring.com/) from the person who authored an entire book about it.

 ![refactoring-definition](media/refactoring-def.png)